getsentry/sentry-docs/src/collections/_documentation/cli/configuration.md

 ### Environment Variables

 You can also set these defaults in environment variables.
-There are two environment vaiables that control this (`SENTRY_ORG` and `SENTRY_PROJECT`) which you can export:
+There are two environment variables that control this (`SENTRY_ORG` and `SENTRY_PROJECT`) which you can export:

 ```bash
 export SENTRY_ORG=my-org